Army SGT Alessandro Plutino

 SGT Alessandro L. Plutino was 28 years old from Pitman, New Jersey.

-The original portrait was presented to his mother, Dianne, and father, Sandro, at an event hosted by The Lead The Way Fund on November 12 in New York, New York.
+The original portrait was presented to his mother, Dianne, and family at an event hosted by The Lead The Way Fund on November 12 in New York, New York.

 Leave a Reply.